matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 The Spec Core Team itself will be made up of roughly 8 members + 1 project lead.
 Roughly half the members are expected to be from the historical core team (similar to Rust).
-The team must have 5 members to be quorate, with the aim of generally having between 7 and 9 members.
+The team must have 5 members to be able to function, with the aim of generally having between 7 and 9 members.

 In future we may also have sub-teams (like Rust - e.g. CS/AS/Push API; SS API;
 IS API; Crypto), but as a starting point we are beginning with a single core